Team-BHP > Shifting gears

 Wish you a very speedy recovery sir.
 May the good wishes of thousands of people who have been touched by your work give you and your family the strength to come out of this unscathed.
 Thank you for sharing your experience, though I sometimes wish I live a very ignorant life like our ancestors.

-androdev is online now (2) Thanks
+androdev is offline (2) Thanks

 Reply